ABOUT USA BASEBALL

 WOMEN’S NATIONAL TEAM

-The USA Baseball Women's National Team (WNT) was established in 2004, when an 18-player team was chosen following open tryouts across the nation.
-The team went on to capture the gold medal in the first-ever IBAF Women's Baseball World Cup in Edmonton, Canada.
-Team USA repeated as IBAF World Cup gold medalists in 2006 in Taiwan and took home the bronze medal from the 2008 World Cup in Japan.
-In 2010, the WNT won a second bronze medal in World Cup in Maracay, Venezuela.
+The USA Baseball Women's National Team was established in 2004, when an 18-player team was chosen following open tryouts across the nation.
+The team went on to capture the gold medal in the first-ever International Baseball Federation (IBAF) Women's World Cup in Edmonton, Canada.
+Team USA repeated as world champions in 2006 in Taiwan before taking home the bronze medal at the 2008 and 2010 IBAF Women's World Cup.

 When not competing in the World Cup, the Women's National Team hosts a Women's National Team Development Program.
 It also helps to lead youth clinics and works to grow the game of baseball among women in the U.S. in part through Major League Baseball and USA Baseball's joint girls’ baseball development opportunities, created to foster the next generation of female baseball players in the United States, including the Girls Breakthrough Series and Development Camp, the MLB GRIT Invitational and the Trailblazer Series.